 Tate entered into partnership with John Wright, a sugar refiner of Manesty Lane in Liverpool, from 1859.
 In order to concentrate on the sugar business, he sold his grocery interests to a brother-in-law in 1861.

 Tate built a sugar refinery of his own at Earle Street in 1862.
 Little is known of Tate’s refineries at this time, but they probably produced low quality sugar and treacle.

 Tate bought out Wright’s stake in 1869, and his sons Alfred Tate (born 1846) and Edwin Tate (1847 – 1928) were brought into the business, which was renamed Henry Tate & Sons.

 Tate acquires new patent rights

-Henry Tate acquired the rights to the new French Boivin-Loiseau sugar purification process in 1872.
+Henry Tate acquired the rights to the new Boivin-Loiseau sugar purification process in 1872.
 Despite having been first offered to every other sugar refiner of scale, none but Tate had recognised its potential.
 It was this patent that really offered Tate a serious advantage over his rivals, as it was more efficient than the then-predominant Greenock process.

 Tate acquired a derelict shipyard at Silvertown on the Thames in London in 1874-5.
-He opened his largest sugar refinery there in 1878, and appointed Edwin Tate as manager.
+He established his largest sugar refinery there in 1878, and appointed Edwin Tate as manager.
 The new refinery focused solely on sugar cube production.